This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 So you want to learn about raising meat rabbits.

 Whether you want to know how to raise meat rabbits to have healthy meat for your family.
-Or you are wanting to raise meat rabbits to dip your toes in the waters of homesteading.
-I’ve got you covered.
+Or you are wanting to raise meat rabbits to dip your toes in the waters of homesteading rabbits are awesome in my personal opinion.

 There are some key things you need to think about before you go out and buy your rabbits.

 It is not only the cage size (which I will get to in a sec) but the space that rabbits will take up in your yard, barn, or garage…

 You don’t want to end up with a breed that takes more space than you bargained for.

 I know for me if things feel like there is too much in one space I feel overwhelmed.
 You want this to be enjoyable, not stressful.